Our Services for Youth, Adults, & Families

 WE ARE HAPPY TO ANNOUNCE THAT WE ARE CURRENTLY ACCEPTING CLIENTS VIRTUALLY & IN-PERSON!

 Therapeutic counseling services are available for individuals, families, and couples.
 We take pleasure in working with children and adolescents from 7 to 17 years of age and adults 18 and over.
 TC's qualified therapists assist with issues such as severe depression, anxiety, ADHD, PTSD, parent/child conflict, oppositional defiant disorder, and more.
-We also place great focus on the Christian, African American, and Non-binary/Gender Fluid community.
+We also place great focus on the Christian, African American, and Non-binary/Gender Fluid communities.

 Sessions can take place in our Claymont office or online.
 Intake sessions are generally up to 90 minutes and sessions thereafter are approximately 45-60 minutes.
 Please note the insurances that we take listed above and our out-of-pocket fees listed below.
 Please feel free to contact us with questions or to set up an appointment.
 You may also take a few minutes to get to know our team.